-Mr Flint specialised in banking, multinational financial reporting, treasury and securities trading operations, group reorganisations and litigation support while at KPMG.
-He joined the HSBC Group as Group Finance Director in 1995.
-In February 2010, Mr Flint’s responsibilities were broadened to that of Chief Financial Officer and Executive Director, Risk and Regulation.
+Mr Flint specialised in banking, multinational financial reporting, treasury and securities trading operations, group re-organisations and litigation support while at KPMG.
+He joined HSBC on 30 September 1995 and was appointed to the Board as Group Finance Director on 1 December 1995.
+In February 2010, Mr Flint’s responsibilities were broadened to that of Chief Financial Officer, Executive Director Risk and Regulation.
 He was appointed Group Chairman of HSBC Holdings plc on 3 December 2010.

 Mr Flint was appointed Chairman of the Institute of International Finance in June 2012.
-He is a member of the Mayor of Beijing’s International Business Leaders’ Advisory Council as well as the Mayor of Shanghai’s International Business Leaders’ Advisory Council, and a member of the International Advisory Board of the China Europe International Business School, Shanghai.
-He is also a director of the Hong Kong Association, an independent external member of the UK government’s Financial Services Trade and Investment Board; and by invitation from the Prime Minister a British Business Ambassador.
-He was appointed a director of the Peterson Institute for International Economics in December 2014.
+He is a member of both the Mayor of Beijing’s and the Mayor of Shanghai’s International Business Leaders’ Advisory Councils, as well as a member of the International Advisory Board of the China Europe International Business School, Shanghai.
+He was an independent external member of the Financial Services Trade and Investment Board in the UK until June 2015 and has been, by invitation from the Prime Minister, a British Business Ambassador since January 2014.

 Mr Flint was born in Scotland in July 1955 and was educated at Glasgow University where he gained a B.Acc (Hons) degree.
 He also completed the PMD course at Harvard Business School in 1983.
 He is a member of the Institute of Chartered Accountants of Scotland and the Association of Corporate Treasurers.
 He is a Fellow of The Chartered Institute of Management Accountants.